 Wide and spacious room for more guest.

-Adding a slight touch luxury in our arsenal, Biyahe Lokal’s Package B’s resort offers more privacy and delight with their cottages and amenities.
+Adding a slight touch luxury, La Luz Resort offers more privacy and delight with their cottages and amenities.
 The loft type is also equipped with it’s own private bathroom and air-conditioning, but no television (who need’s the telly in a nice place like this).
-Here’s what Package B has to offer.

 Balcony of the La Luz Resort’s premier loft.